-Objective: To obtain clinical competence at consultant level in the management of immunocompromised patients including those suffering from HIV/AIDS.
-Trainees must have the ability to recognise clinical manifestations in the immunocompromised including the ability to evaluate and take appropriate history, perform a physical examination and appropriately investigate an immune compromised patient.
-In addition, trainees must demonstrate their ability to reach a specific or differential diagnosis and to initiate appropriate treatment.
+Objective: To obtain clinical competence in the management of immunocompromised patients including those infected with HIV (see separate section), transplant patients and those on immunomodulating agents or immunosuppressive therapy.
+Trainees must have the ability to recognise clinical manifestations in the immunocompromised patient including the ability to evaluate and take appropriate history, perform a physical examination and appropriately investigate an immune compromised patient.
+In addition, trainees should be able to assess the degree of immune compromise and demonstrate their ability to reach a specific or differential diagnosis and initiate appropriate treatment.

-- Knowledge of the pathophysiology and clinical symptoms and signs of infection in compromised host and understand their relevance - Pathological basis of the tests - The cost and economy and safety of the investigations in the immunocompromised - · Awareness and knowledge of patient support groups - Biological and iatrogenic aetiology of immunodeficiency
+- Knowledge of the pathophysiology and clinical symptoms and signs of infection in compromised host and understand their relevance - Pathological basis of the tests - The cost and economy and safety of the investigations in the immunocompromised host - Biological and iatrogenic aetiology of immunodeficiency - Knowledge of pretreatment evaluation and preventative measures (vaccines, multiple opportunistic preventative prophylaxis (MOPP)